-As the tenant, you are responsible for returning your old office space to the original condition as specified in your contract.
+As the tenant, you are responsible for returning your old office space to its original condition as specified in your contract.
 If you have been in this location for a long time you will probably have a fair amount of work ahead of them.
-Here are some tips that will make this process more successful.

 Make sure you have a thorough checklist and knowledgeable experts in place to help with your decommission or lease surrender.
 For more information and to see what decommissioning and lease surrendering services we provide click the link below.